dhev-wisdom/Diskord/README.md

 > Enhanced Upload Size Limit: To improve app performance and prevent excessive resource usage, consider implementing a more robust system for limiting the size of file uploads.
 This ensures that large uploads do not slow down the application, improving overall user experience.

 > Mobile App Conversion: Extend the reach of your app by converting it into a mobile application.
-Developing mobile apps for Android and iOS platforms can help you tap into a broader user base and provide a more convenient and accessible new_feature_1experience
+Developing mobile apps for Android and iOS platforms can help you tap into a broader user base and provide a more convenient and accessible experience for users.

 - [ ] **[User Account Recovery]**
 - [ ] **[Enhanced Upload Size Limit]**